 When struck by a motorist who is uninsured (or in hit-and-run cases when the other driver cannot be located) you can also stack uninsured motorist (UM) coverage, subject to similar restrictions as UIM stacking.
 Your primary UM coverage must first be exhausted before you can use other policies.
 The same restriction on how much you may claim for each stacked policy applies, and you may stack using the policies of family members or relatives you share a residence with, too.

-Ask Your Attorney for Help With Stacking Your Policies
+Ask Your Car Accident Attorney for Help With Stacking Your Policies

 Stacking insurance is a tool that can help victims of car accidents more fully recover financially from an accident by being able to make a claim against every insurance policy they are eligible for.
-The rules may seem a little complex, but your attorney can help you figure out what policies you may be able to stack so that you can begin the process of getting your life back.
+The rules may seem a little complex, but an experienced car accident attorney can help you figure out what policies you may be able to stack so that you can begin the process of getting your life back.